lucky-xin/Java/md/Spring 循环依赖处理.md

 								"] in its raw version as part of a circular reference, but has eventually been " + "wrapped.
 This means that said other beans do not use the final version of the " + "bean.
-This is often the result of over-eager type matching - consider using " + "'getBeanNamesOfType' with the 'allowEagerInit' flag turned off, for example.");
+This is often the result of over-eager type matching - consider using " + "'getBeanNamesForType' with the 'allowEagerInit' flag turned off, for example.");
 					}
 				}
 			}